-Market Trading Hours:
+Market Trading Hours

-Market trading hours are 8.30am to 4.30pm in Sydney on all Business Days however market participants may use their discretion when quoting clients or offshore counterparties outside of these hours.
+Market trading hours are 8.30am to 4.30pm in Sydney on all good business days however market participants may use their discretion when quoting clients or offshore counterparties outside of these hours.

 3.4.
-Customary Transaction Size
+Standard Transaction Size (market parcel)